EvanForsythe/ERCnet/README.md

 | -m | --Mult_threads |Integer: number of threads avilable for parallel computing (default = 1).
 Performing a full-genome analyses will likely require supercomputing resources| no | 1 |

-*Values for these parameters can have a profound impact on analyses so make sure the values make biological sense for your analysis before opting for default values.
+*Values for these parameters can have a large impact on analyses so make sure the values make biological sense for your analysis before opting for default values.

 Use the table output by running the --explore_filters option (above) to choose reasonable values for -p and -r.